amirveyseh/BehanceQA/README.md

 A Dataset for Identifying Question-Answer Pairs in Video Transcripts

+# Licenses

+The dataset provided in this repo is licensed under [CC BY-NC-SA 4.0 international license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

 # Citation

 If you use the dataset released in this repo, please cite our paper: